Battle of Nam Bac: Aftermath

 The 99th Bataillon Parachutistes was not the only Royalist unit to be nearly wiped out; Groupement Mobile 25 took nearly as severe casualties.
 All the other RLA units committed to Nam Bac also suffered heavy losses.
 Groupement Mobile 12 lost three-quarters of its personnel.
 Both Groupement Mobile 11 and Groupement Mobile 15 lost half.
 By 1 February, the Royal Lao Army could only muster 1,400 survivors of Nam Bac.
 Even the unsuccessful relief force moving in from the east took 70 casualties.
 The blood cost and prisoners lost to captivity were not the only damages done to the Royal Lao Army.
 In artillery alone, they had lost seven howitzers, 49 recoilless rifles, 52 mortars, plus extensive stores of ammunition to the communists, who promptly moved their booty upriver.
 There was no count given of the small arms lost.

 The Royalists scrambled to put up a new defense line north of Luang Prabang to protect the royal capitol, with little success.
 Meanwhile, the communists struggled to absorb their bounty.
 A great deal of it was human, as most of the RLA troopers had been captured by an encircling maneuver by the 174th Regiment, rather than killed or wounded in combat.
 Some 2,400 RLA prisoners were marched off to the Vietnamese border to build seven prison camps 2 km from one another.
 Some 600 of these prisoners would switch sides rather than return to RLA combat service, and serve as porters and road builders for the communists.
 Others would join the Patriotic Neutralists, a Lao force allied to the communists but doing little fighting.

 The defeat shattered the Royal Lao Army's morale.
 The finger pointing in its wake was extensive.
-The CIA agents on scene—Richard Secord, Tom Clines, Bill Lair, Pat Landry—believed their boss, Ted Shackley was responsible for the debacle.
+The CIA officers on scene—Richard Secord, Tom Clines, Bill Lair, Pat Landry—believed their boss, Ted Shackley was responsible for the debacle.
 Shackley claimed that the Army Attache should not have entertained the scheme when it was proposed by the RLA General Staff.
 Ambassador William H. Sullivan had not been in Laos during the last several weeks of the siege.
 Nevertheless, Sullivan was a micro-manager of the war, involving himself in even minor tactical situations.
 Differing sources claim a variety of reactions from him concerning the defeat.
 One source says not only that Sullivan believed the RLA was responsible, but that he knew from the start "it was going to be a fiasco".
 Another says he blamed his CIA subordinates.
 Obviously, however, Sullivan had total command of the munitions and supplies needed to wage war in Laos, and did not use that veto power to prevent the Battle of Nam Bac.

 No matter whose the responsibility for the defeat, the annihilation of the Royal Lao Army tipped the balance of power in Laos towards the Vietnamese communists.
 Indeed, the Royal Lao Army was left with only six of its 11 makeshift Groupe Mobile regiments intact.